 If you think we have made a mistake in turning down your request for payment or the amount we are paying, you can make an appeal.
 If you make an appeal, it means you are asking us to change the decision we made when we turned down your request for payment.
 The appeals process is a formal process with detailed procedures and important deadlines.
-For the details on how to make this appeal, go to Chapter 9 of this document
+For the details on how to make this appeal, go to Chapter 9 of this document.

-CHAPTER 8 Your rights and responsibilities
+CHAPTER 8: Your rights and responsibilities

-SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in large print, or other alternate formats, etc.)

 Your plan is required to ensure that all services, both clinical and non-clinical, are provided in a culturally competent manner and are accessible to all enrollees, including those with limited English proficiency, limited reading skills, hearing incapacity, or those with diverse cultural and ethnic backgrounds.
-Examples of how a plan may meet these accessibility requirements include, but are not limited to provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.
+Examples of how a plan may meet these accessibility requirements include, but are not limited to: provision of translator services, interpreter services, teletypewriters, or TTY (text telephone or teletypewriter phone) connection.

 Our plan has free interpreter services available to answer questions from non-English speaking members.
 This document is available for free in Spanish.
-We can also give you information in Braille, in large print, or other alternate formats at no cost if you need it.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
+We can also give you information in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Customer Service.